 Lake Superior Scenic Lookout

-On a clear day, you can see Michipicoten Island and its lighthouse about 70 kilometres away from this lookout, further west on Michipicoten Harbour Road.
+On a clear day, see Michipicoten Island and its lighthouse about 70 kilometres away from this lookout, further west on Michipicoten Harbour Road.
 See the splendour of Lake Superior and the coastline of Michipicoten Bay.

 Michipicoten Island, a provincial park, is Lake Superior’s second largest island at 270 square kilometres.
 The local Ojibwe Tribe believes the island is home to evil spirits.
 Lake Superior’s first lighthouse was built on the island in 1872.
 To visit the island, charter a boat from Michipicoten Harbour’s marina.